pierreporte/documentation/docs/index.md

 * **Bugs and features**, dedicated to the procedure to follow when you encounter a bug or when you find that a feature is missing.
 * **Frequently asked questions**.

+!!! note
     To access the desired topic, use the menu on the left or the search box.